riyabhatnagar04/Landpage/README.md

 Add JavaScript for interactivity (e.g., contact form, smooth scrolling) Connect to a backend for client inquiries and RSVP management

-Add animations for enhanced user experien
+Add animations for enhanced user experience